 This anime is strangely—sexy.
 The “sugoi dekai” situation is the most prominent, but several of the situations Shinichi and Uzaki get into are at least vaguely sexual.
 Not always in a very lewd way even, nor is it always very obvious, but certainly so.
 As far as artwork is concerned, of course Uzaki has her feature, but the “fan service” aspect is pretty limited beyond that.
 Only a few of the comedic situations involve compromising postures, weird camera angles, or sights of embarrassing clothing.
 So the show has moments where it feels sexy, and partly because of the artwork, but it’s not very that way.

 We don’t see Uzaki’s mom’s eyes very much.
 We see this on matronly characters every now and then in anime.
-You guys may recall that for a long while we hardly knew the color of Lucoa’s eyes in Miss Kobayashi’s Dragon Maid for a long time until that was spectacularly revealed.
+You guys may recall that for a long while we hardly knew the color of Lucoa’s eyes in Miss Kobayashi’s Dragon Maid until that was spectacularly revealed.
 So this feature occurs here and there, and I for one really like it.
 It adds a lot of personality to these “older” characters, as well as some beauty when their eyes are revealed eventually.
 It’s fun.

 Skin fang tooth.
 Sometimes called “lip fang” or “lip tooth,” you choose your favorite phrase, most avid anime fans know exactly what this means.
 What the heck?
 Generally this feature is found on lively female characters with curious voices like Uzaki.
 Very often we associate it with the “teasing” characters like Uzaki or Nagatoro, but it’s not completely limited to those types.
 You may recall that Jahy from The Great Jahy Will Not Be Defeated has such a fang feature as well, but it’s not the skin covered single fang like Uzaki has.
 So it might be associated with voice as much as anything, or the character type that such a voice is applied to (Jahy and Uzaki have the same VA, aforementioned).
 Either way, this is an amazing touch on these kinds of characters.
 It enhances certain expressions in ways you wouldn’t expect.
 Snarky, smug expressions become much more intense merely through the presence of this item.
 And you hardly notice it’s there until you notice it.
 It’s another one of those things that makes anime so unique.